csdu/sankalan/pages/events/jam.md

 ### INSTRUCTIONS

+- The team will be disqualified, if any member is voilating rules.
+- Leaderboard will be decided on the overall performance of team in the round.
+- In case of draw, ties will be broken by competing on certain task between the two teams.

-#### Rules
+### Rules

+- There will be 2 rounds.
-- There will be 3 rounds where each round is an elimination round.
+- Each round will be a knockout round.
+- Winner will be decided on the basis on leaderboard.
-- We will assign one task to each team and one of the team member need to complete that task in one minute.
+- We will assign one task to each team and you need to complete that task in one minute.

 ### TEAM SIZE